The Best Light Bulbs for Each Room in Your Home

 I've found that dimmable light bulbs fit media rooms best.
 A little ambient light can help eye strain, and it's also nice to have if you need to leave the room for any reason.
 You can find dimmable compact fluorescents now that match up splendidly with old dimmable incandescents.
 A warmer color temperature once again is optimal, as it matches the color temperature of most movies and television.
 This synergy of color temperature makes for a very pleasant atmosphere while watching movies or playing video games.

-Less fixtures are required for media rooms, as there is generally a reasonable amount of light produced by the TVs and monitors, etc. Compact fluorescent light bulbs are great in media rooms because their energy efficiency can help offset the immense energy usage of entertainment centers.
+Fewer fixtures are required for media rooms, as there is generally a reasonable amount of light produced by the TVs and monitors, etc. Compact fluorescent light bulbs are great in media rooms because their energy efficiency can help offset the immense energy usage of entertainment centers.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.